Choszczno: Medieval Arnswalde, Choszczno

 Medieval Arnswalde consisted of four districts enclosed by a ring of the city walls and other defensive structures and the surrounding area (154 Hufen by 1455).
 In a 1307 document, the Order of St. John received the patronage over the church from the margraves, which is the first written record of the church.
 A regional center of trade and craftsmanship, Arnswalde became one of the larger cities in the New March.

 The town is documented as Choszczno in Polish sources from the 15th century.

-In 1373 along with the New March the town became part of the Czech Crown Lands under the Luxembourg dynasty, another prince of the Holy Roman Empire.
+In 1373 along with the New March the town became part of the Czech Crown Lands under the Luxembourg dynasty.
 In 1402, the Luxembourgs reached an agreement with Poland in Kraków, according to which Poland was to purchase and re-incorporate the region, but eventually the Luxembourgs pawned it to the Teutonic Order, as a result it was under Teutonic rule from 1402 to 1454/1455.
 Arnswalde became a center of opposition against the order's rule, and after the council paid tribute to the Polish king in 1433, the city was in political dependence to Poland until 1437.
 After receiving a guarantee of impunity for siding with Poland, the town fell again under the rule of Teutonic Knights, who, however, did not respect the agreement and carried out executions among the local populace.
 In 1443, during a rebellion against the order, the order erected a castle in the town that served as the seat of a local administrator.
-The castle was levelled when the order's rule ended in 1454, when the Teutonic Knights sold it to Brandenburg in order to raise funds for fending off the Prussian secessionist Thirteen Years’ War (1454–1466) in which Poland supported the secessionists.
-During the rebellion, the town was mentioned in the chronicles of Jan Długosz as Harnsswald alias Choschczno.
+The castle was levelled when the order's rule ended in 1454, when the Teutonic Knights sold it to Brandenburg in order to raise funds for war against Poland.
+During the war, the town was mentioned in the chronicles of Jan Długosz as Harnsswald alias Choschczno.

 Since 1472, the district surrounding the town was administered by a Brandenburgian landvogt residing in Arnswalde.

 Throughout the 16th and early 17th centuries, Arnswalde prospered.
 By population, it was the second-largest town in the New March during the late 16th century.
 In the early 17th century, four markets were regularly held for craft products and an additional one for horses.
 However, during the Thirty Years' War, the town was stricken by plagues and destroyed by fires and warfare.
 Less than 500 people remained in the ruined town by 1649, and Arnswalde lost its pre-war importance.